Laserfiche/laserfiche-api-use-cases-dotnet/README.md

 dotnet run
 ```

-These commands will install, compile, and execute this program which will print out the repository information in the output window.
+These commands will install, compile, and execute this program which will print out various use cases defined in
-Note: This project uses the [Laserfiche.Repository.Api.Client.V2](https://www.nuget.org/packages/Laserfiche.Repository.Api.Client.V2) NuGet package.
-See [Laserfiche Repository API Documentation](https://developer.laserfiche.com/libraries.html).
+[Program.cs](./Program.cs).
+This utilizes both the repository and table APIs.